ontherunwithdman/WHSTechNotes/journal.md

 Balancing meaningful engagement with technology while avoiding "brain rot" is a challenge.
 It requires mindful consumption, prioritizing quality content over quantity, and actively seeking out experiences that stimulate our minds and promote our well-being.
 # December 16, 2024
 Yes im looking foward to winter break
+# January 8, 2025
+I liked being on the computers. nothing to be improved Nothing specific
+No